gvwilson/sensibleadventures/cloudherd/reboot.md

     *   back to the main square where Indy is re-organizing the villagers
         *   has put on her blue-and-white jacket (her favorite colors, sky and snow)
         *   was halfway through getting things set up when the first cloud arrived with news of how many soldiers
-        *   she's getting an update from Aft when Gas, Fee, and the others arrive with Tasteless in tow
+        *   she's getting an update from Aft when Gas, Fee, and the others arrive with Yestevan in tow
-        *   Aft picks up a piece of kindling and makes for Tasteless
+        *   Aft picks up a piece of kindling and makes for Yestevan
         *   Indy intervenes, but is just as unhappy
-        *   Tasteless affects to be amused
+        *   Yestevan affects to be amused
         *   Dorbu (puzzled): "Meant no offense, but-"
         *   Indy (curtly): "He's been shunned."
         *   Bonzon (resists being taken to lie down): "We needed a guide"
-        *   Resolution: he can sleep in one of the winter huts
+        *   Resolution: Yestevan can sleep in one of the winter huts
-        *   Aft: "We'll have to smoke it clean after"
+        *   Aft (growling): "We'll have to smoke it clean after"
     *   Thokmay reports to Dorbu wearing his battle mask (Bonzon is nearby)
         *   Dorbu: "Why are you masked?"
         *   Thokmay (woodenly, half-muffled by the mask): "I was moving too slowly on the stairs, honored."
         *   Dorbu: "I'm going to have a word with that tiger about how hard he pushes you."
         *   Thokmay: "I would be grateful if you did not, honored."
+            *   Figure out later Thokmay is hiding his face from Bonzon
         *   Dorbu (shaking head as Thokmay leaves): "Pushes himself too hard, that one.
 And Kulbinder pushes him even harder sometimes."
         *   Bonzon (frowning): "An orphan?"
         *   Dorbu: "Yes, honored.
 Came to us just a few months before the rebellion."
         *   Bonzon tells Dorbu they need to have a discussion away from prying ears
-        *   Figure out later Thokmay is hiding his face from Bonzon
     *   Conversations at home
         *   Indy has Noxy make tea
         *   Gas shows up first: "We're being overrun!
 We have to do something!"
-            *   Cites Tasteless as example - "How can we trust people who trust the likes of him?"
+            *   Cites Yestevan as example - "How can we trust people who trust the likes of him?"
             *   Takes out his knitting, then takes something eye-watering out of his pocket and puts it in his tea (lighten up the story)
             *   Noxy makes an excuse and escapes upstairs for a moment to get away from the smell
             *   Brief description of her room - she opens her skylight a bit to let the smell out